-4. The process of Local Plan and Supplementary Planning Document preparation
+2 The process of Local Plan and Supplementary Planning Document preparation

-4.1 Procedures for preparing development plan documents are set out in national regulations, currently the Town and Country Planning (Local Planning) (England) Regulations 2012.
-The figure below sets out the stages in plan preparation, indicating consultation stages, as set out in the Regulations.
+2.1 Procedures for preparing development plan documents are set out in national regulations, currently the Town and Country Planning (Local Planning) (England) Regulations 2012 (as amended).
+The table below sets out the stages in plan preparation, indicating consultation stages, as set out in the Regulations.

-Figure 1 - Stages in Local Plan preparation
+Table 1 - Stages i in Local Plan preparation